bingli8899/fMRI-ADHD/notebooks/weekly_notes.md

 # Feb 17 to Feb 22:
 To-do list for Bing:
-a. finish KNN inputation and push to github
+a. finish KNN inputation and push to github --> Haven't yet down --> sorry
 b. organize github and invite other members
 c. add dog string to functions in utility